Zacchaeus: Later traditions

-At Er-riha (Jericho) there is a large, venerable looking square tower, which by tradition is named the House of Zacchaeus.
+At Er-riha (Jericho) there is a large, square tower, which by tradition is named the House of Zacchaeus.

 Clement of Alexandria refers once to Zacchaeus in a way which could be read as suggesting that some identified him with apostle Matthew or Matthias.
 However, Luke indicates that Matthias was with Jesus in the beginning since the baptism of John (Acts 1:21–22).

 Because John preached the giving away of one's excess possessions in Luke 3:7–14, this could explain the generosity of Little Zacchaeus.
 John also told us that later, many of Jesus' disciples turned back and no longer followed him (John 6:60–66).
 The later Apostolic Constitutions identify "Zacchaeus the Publican" as the first bishop of Caesarea (7.46).

 Medieval legend identified Zacchaeus with Saint Amadour, and held him to be the founder of the French sanctuary, Rocamadour.